 An Old Pub of East London: The Widow's Son, Bow

 The Widow's Son pub has a sad background.
-The site was originally occupied by a cottage in which lived the Widow.
-Her son was a sailor, some suggest that he was away fighting in the Napoleonic Wars.
-Before he left on what proved to be his last voyage he made a promise to his mother that he would be home for Easter.
-When Good Friday arrived the Widow made a hot cross bun in readiness for her son's return.
-He did not return but nevertheless she made a bun each year until her death.
-After her death the buns were found hanging from the rafters.
+The site was originally occupied by a cottage in which lived a widow.
+Some suggest her son was a sailor fighting in the Napoleonic Wars.
+Before he left on what proved to be his last voyage, he made a promise to his mother that he would be home for Easter.
+When Good Friday arrived the widow made a hot cross bun in readiness for her son's return.
+He did not return but nevertheless, she made a bun each year until her death.
+After her death, the buns were found hanging from the rafters.

 The pub itself is not prepossessing and looks slightly run down.
 That doesn't stop sailors, history buffs and locals enjoying a pint at the pub.
 The pub can be found at 75 Devon's Road, Bow handily located for the Dockland's Light Railway Station.

 The East End's Historic Blind Beggar Pub, Whitechapel

 The Blind Beggar sits at the corner of Whitechapel Road and Cambridge Heath Road on a site originally occupied by the Mile End tollgate and later by a tavern.
 The current building is a fairly recent addition to the East London landscape, being built in 1894, but in its relatively short history, it has managed to attract a fair deal of attention, both good and bad.

 The Blind Beggar's first claim to fame is that it was outside the earlier tavern that William Booth, the founder of the Salvation Army, preached his first sermon around 1864.
 He later built a Mission House a few doors away; the Salvation Army still has a large Whitechapel Mission building on the site.